Print

 Make-Ahead Curry Rice Bowl for Camping Trips

-Hearty and spice, this curry rice bowl works with steak, chicken, shrimp, or tofu.
+Hearty and spicy, this curry rice bowl works with steak, chicken, shrimp, or tofu.
 Perfect for camping and river trips, you can make this curry ahead of your trip, freeze it, then heat and serve on the river.
 The recipe as written serves 12, and it’s easily scalable for even bigger camping groups.
 Packed with protein and hearty vegetables and served with cashews and a bright splash of cilantro, this curry will become a camp meal favorite.

 • Total Time: 90 minutes